 NB.
 Charging Hours - 8766 hours per annum to account for Leap Years.

-4.5.3 Calculation of EACs for Temporary Supplies
+[CPXXXX]4.5.3 Calculation of EACs for Temporary Supplies

 Where an MSID is allocated for a temporary UMS which is being used for up to 3 or 4 periods of the year only (e.g. Christmas lighting), the EAC shall be calculated as if it was connected throughout the year.
 For avoidance of doubt it should be noted that the Settlement processes will not settle the full amount of the annualised EAC but a proportion of the EAC that relates to when the MSID is energised.
 It shall be assumed that there are 365 days in the year, i.e. leap years shall be disregarded and the calculation therefore is as follows: